 Here, you can learn more about the legendary author and his life while strolling along the beautiful gardens, seeing his Keys home, and even going to the on-site shop to purchase some souvenirs.

-No reservations are needed in advance, you can walk in anytime daily between 9am-5pm.
+No reservations are needed in advance if you’d like to take a 30-minute guided tour, and you can walk in anytime daily between 9am-5pm.